What Is SSD? Ultimate Guide to Install, Partition, and Optimize SSD on Windows - Qiling

 Pros & Cons

-• Pros: Fast, silent, stable, and compatible with the latest Windows operating systems.
+• Pros: The system is described as fast, silent, and stable, and is compatible with the latest versions of Windows.

 • Cons: Cost more than HDD for bigger storage capacity.